overdodactyl/ShadowFox/README.md

 ## Customization

-It's easy to customize ShadowFox, everything from the colors used to what elements and webpages are styled.
+It's easy to customize ShadowFox.
+You can choose what colors are used, what elements and webpages are styled, or add your own css tweaks.
 For more information, see [here](https://github.com/overdodactyl/ShadowFox/wiki/Customization).

 Depending on how much you want to customize ShadowFox, you may be better suited using a different installation process.
 To learn more, see [here](https://github.com/overdodactyl/ShadowFox/wiki/Development).